UnionInternationalCheminsdeFer/OSDM/spec/models.md

 Trips represent the concrete realization of a trip going from departure station to destination station.

-- **origin**: departure location of the tripleg
+- **origin**: departure location of the tripLeg
-- **destination**: arrival location of the tripleg
+- **destination**: arrival location of the tripLeg

-A trip is composed of one or more `triplegs` and can be of one the following type:
+A trip is composed of one or more `tripLegs` and can be of one the following type:

 - **TimedLeg**: A type of leg with a timetable schedule such a provided by public transport